gacela-project/gacela-project.com/content/docs/dependency-provider.md

 ### Factory vs DependencyProvider

-The main difference between Factories and Dependency Providers is that Factories are responsible for in-module dependencies, while Dependency Providers are responsible for module-to-module dependencies.
+The main difference between Factories and Dependency Providers:
+- Factories are responsible for in-module dependencies,
+- while Dependency Providers are responsible for module-to-module dependencies.

 ### Setting a provided dependency